a1842806/weather-aggregation/README.md

 <br>

 ## Running Automated Tests
 The project includes comprehensive unit and integration tests using JUnit.
+Make sure you terminate all instances running on default port, and delete the **weather_data.json** file before running the tests.

 To run all the tests, use the following Maven command:
 ```bash
 mvn test
 ```